By the Brandfire Team | Last updated: April 2026

 The sections below lay out exactly how to build that case, from inputs and benchmarks to board-ready outputs.

-Loyalty programme ROI does not come from one place.
-It is the product of several behavioural changes that happen in parallel when a well-structured programme is running:
+Loyalty program ROI does not come from one place.
+It is the product of several behavioural changes that happen in parallel when a well-structured program is running:

 Purchase frequency.
 Active loyalty members typically visit or purchase more often than non-members.
 This is the most immediate driver of ROI and usually the easiest to track.
 Even a modest increase in visit frequency across a large member base produces significant revenue.

 Average transaction value.
 Members who are working towards a reward tend to spend slightly more per transaction.
-Tiered programmes, in particular, encourage stretch spend as members approach the next threshold.
+Tiered programs, in particular, encourage stretch spend as members approach the next threshold.

 Retention rate.
 The longer a customer stays, the lower your effective acquisition cost per sale becomes.
 A customer retained for three years has amortised their acquisition cost across far more transactions than one retained for twelve months.

 Referral and advocacy behaviour.
 Active loyalty members are more likely to recommend your brand.
-This reduces paid acquisition costs over time, even if it does not show up in direct programme revenue.
+This reduces paid acquisition costs over time, even if it does not show up in direct program revenue.

 Reduced promotional dependency.
-Brands with strong loyalty programmes typically spend less on broad discounting to drive volume.
-That margin recovery contributes directly to ROI, though it rarely appears in standard programme tracking.
+Brands with strong loyalty programs typically spend less on broad discounting to drive volume.
+That margin recovery contributes directly to ROI, though it rarely appears in standard program tracking.

 Each of these levers requires different measurement approaches, which is why measuring customer retention ROI demands a framework, not just a spreadsheet.
 The next section covers how to structure that calculation.